The Benefits of Alcohol Are...

 • Hemorrhagic Stroke Risk Increase: The risk of hemorrhagic stroke, wherein bleeding occurs within the brain, also goes up substantially higher among those who consume excess amounts regularly.

-In this ongoing debate between potential antioxidant benefits and harmful effects of alcohol consumption, it's crucial for us to have a clear understanding before making an informed decision about our drinking habits.
+In this ongoing debate between potential antioxidant benefits and harmful effects of alcohol consumption, we must have a clear understanding before making an informed decision about our drinking habits.

 Alcohol vs Antioxidants - Weighing Pros & Cons

-To provide perspective: A standard 5-ounce serving of table-style Red carries approximately 0.9 grams of alcohol.
+To provide perspective: A standard 5-ounce serving of table-style red wine carries approximately 0.9 grams of alcohol.

 Toxicity Of Acetaldehyde From Alcohol